-4. Do not make a Garda / Police Statement without first talking to your solicitor At the conclusion of Section 1 I stated that you should never admit responsibility at the scene of the accident.
-Likewise, you should never sign a Garda Statement without talking first to your Solicitor.
+4. Do not make a formal Accident Report without first talking to your solicitor

+At the conclusion of Section 1 I stated that you should never admit responsibility at the scene of the accident.
+Likewise, you should never sign a formal Accident Report without talking first to your Solicitor.
 There are very good reasons for this advice.

 Not admitting responsibility ...

-Very importantly, it will almost certainly be a condition of your Motor Policy of Insurance that you must not make any admission of liability and that to do so would invalidate your insurance.
-Also, the scene of an accident is neither the time nor the place to get into an argument as to who was responsible for the accident.
-You might feel guilty that you have in some way contributed to the fact that the other driver sustained injuries and that you are somehow to blame - but that does not mean that you were responsible for the accident!
-Remember also that people will often be suffering from shock or be overcome with emotion in the immediate aftermath of an accident - leave this discussion for a later date.
-By all means, if the other driver apologizes and volunteers that he was responsible make sure to ensure that he also admits this to the Garda, or to your friend or a witness.
+You must tell your Employer or Manager immediately on request how the accident occurred, but the scene of an accident is neither the time nor the place to get into an argument as to who was responsible for the accident.
+You might feel guilty that you have in some way contributed to the fact that there was an accident or, where other workers were injured, that you were somehow to blame - but that does not mean that you were responsible for the accident!
+Remember also that you could be suffering from shock or be overcome with emotion in the immediate aftermath of an accident - leave this discussion for a later date.